-Real talk: Chances are at this moment in time, if you surveyed 20 marketers or ecommerce leads on what they think live shopping is, they’d each have their own idea or definition.
+Real talk: Chances are at this moment in time, if you surveyed 20 marketers or ecommerce leads on what they think live shopping or live commerce is, they’d each have their own idea or definition.

 Ghost, of course, is a live shopping platform.
 But people new to the space may leap to conclusions that Ghost is essentially ‘QVC for websites’ or ‘video chat’.